 I strongly recommend no one ever buy anything for HP!

-Thanks...
-I should get my PC back from a local repair shop soon ( I didn't trust HP to fix it this time even though it's under warranty, since they clearly screwed it up last time), but last time it took me three months to reinstall everything and I lost dozens of older products that were no longer available from here and Daz3d!
-So I have no idea when I'll be able to start posting again.
+Yes...
+I'm afraid Hopeless Products (i.e. HP) has completely screwed me again!
+I should have the computer back for the local repair shop soon, but since it took me three months to reinstall everything last time, and I lost dozens of older products which were no longer available from both here and Daz3d, there's no telling when I might be able to start posting again.

 I always found the printers really bad, with only one color cartridge, which costs half a fortune ...
 I'm really sorry that you got such a lousy PC.
 If you have so much trouble with it, I can only warmly recommend that you buy another computer.
 I had one myself configured and assembled according to my needs.
 And that was not necessarily very expensive.